BryanL530/bryan-website-v2/README.md

 # Bryan's Personal Website V2
 This is a project I started planning to turn my [plain text personal website](https://bryanl530.github.io/Bryan_Website/) to something more flexible.

+## Progress 11/12/25
+Writing the skills section 🔥🔥🔥.
+Had some ideas with react-icons but it is missing some icons and not a single style for all of them.
+So scrapped that idea.
+I think having the skills list will be enough for today.
+May or maynot find new skills to learn in the process.
+I am hoping to find a design I like in the next few days.

 ## Progrss 11/11/25
 Polishing porjects section again.
 I feel like the projet content is mostly finished besides picking a color or the whole website.
 I also picked some icons at google fonts.
 It does make things look a bit nicer.